-- the information."
-It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA. - 3.
-Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
+3. Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
 5 ILCS 140/7(1)(a).
-Accordingly, the home address, date of birth, and driver's license number of the party mentioned in the report are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.
+Accordingly, the home address, physical description, date of birth, and driver's license number of the party mentioned in the Responsive Document are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.